leviceccato/leviceccato.au/README.md

 ## About

 Welcome to the repository of Levi Ceccato's portfolio & blog.
-It’s built as an SPA using [Solid](https://www.solidjs.com) with rudimentary prerendering.
+It’s built as an SPA using [Solid](https://www.solidjs.com) with full prerendering, essentially making it a static site generator.
 Check it the live site at [leviceccato.au](https://leviceccato.au).

 ### Stack